siegelal7/Andrews-Responsive-Portfolio/README.md

 # HW-02-Responsive-Portfolio

-Introduction:

 Welcome to my responsive portfolio!
-I'm honored that you'd take the time to check out my work, and I hope you find the web-apps and projects very compelling.
+I'm honored that you'd take the time to check out my work, and I hope you find the web-apps and projects compelling.
 Along those lines, please send me a message via the contact page or LinkedIn with any feedback, questions, or comments you may have regarding myself or my work.

 Copyright (c) 2020, Andrew Siegel
 All rights reserved.